Save by restricting your policy to drivers over a certain age: 21+, 25+, 30+, 40+, 50+ – the biggest age range of any major insurer.

 If you’re a Budget Direct customer, we’ll warn you via SMS of hail storms approaching the address where your car is normally kept.

-This award-winning service, Hail Hero, is exclusive to customers throughout Australia.
+Hail Hero is exclusive to customers throughout Australia.

 Compare car insurance savings

-Compared to their previous insurers’ premiums, customers across Australia who switched to Budget Direct car insurance told us they saved an average of
+In comparison to their previous insurers’ premiums, customers across Australia who switched to Budget Direct Comprehensive Car Insurance told us they saved an average of

 Award-winning Australian car insurance